Feeling like your heart might pound out of your chest just thinking about talking in a group? You’re not alone.

 This fear can make it hard to interact with others, even in routine settings, and often gets in the way of everyday activities, personal goals, and relationships, especially when using social skills feels uncomfortable or unfamiliar.

-For some, social anxiety becomes so intense that even simple conversations or daily tasks feel overwhelming.
+For some, the feelings of anxiety become so intense that even simple conversations or daily tasks feel overwhelming.
 In these cases, a physical exam can help rule out any underlying medical condition that might be contributing to symptoms like a rapid heartbeat, nausea, or stomach distress.

 If left untreated, social anxiety may increase the risk of developing other mental health problems, including depression or alcohol use issues.

-People with social anxiety often experience a wave of anxious thoughts just before or during interactions.
+People with social anxiety often experience a wave of feelings of anxiety just before or during interactions.
 You might worry that you'll say the wrong thing, freeze, or embarrass yourself in front of others.

 These fears often lead to physical symptoms like trembling, sweating, nausea, or a racing heart—even in low-pressure situations like making eye contact, answering the phone, or talking to a family member.
 Every day, moments that seem minor to others can feel deeply uncomfortable.